-I first came across a few photomontages from Lviv and was particularly struck by the one depicting a woman who had fallen from her bicycle.
-It seemed like such an unusual and rather humorous image to use for a postcard, so I wanted to find out more.
-As these postcards have the company’s name printed on them, I was able to find a little bit of information about the company as well as examples of montages from other cities.
+I first came across montage postcards depicting Lviv and was particularly struck by the one with a woman who had fallen from her bicycle.
+It seemed like such an unusual and humorous image to use for a postcard.

 The website Old Prague on Old Postcards writes that the company Lederer & Popper (Josef Lederer & Rudolf Popper) “designed, and probably also produced, black-and-white, coloured, and photomontage picture postcards with stamped embossed lithographic frames, etc. The collection of Prague picture postcards issued by this company is among the most extensive.
 They are usually marked by the sign, L. & P. or L. & P.P., (the last letter denotes Prague).
 In particular, the hand-coloured picture postcards from this renowned company are perhaps executed in the most satisfactory quality of all the picture postcards of old Prague; the hues are usually muted, approaching authenticity.”

 In addition to montage postcards showing ordinary scenes, such as couples strolling in the park or people on bicycles, Lederer & Popper also produced postcards of cities “in der Zukunft” (in the future) depicting chaotic and overcrowded street scenes with hot air balloons, elevated trams, airships, flying bicycles, and accidents on the road.

 L. & P., turns out, was just one of many companies who created such predictions of the future.
 Various company picked up this trend and so I’ve come across such futuristic postcards showing not only Galicia (which is only a handful) and other parts of the Austrian Empire, but also cities in the German Empire and the United States.